molmod/tamkin/doc/tutorial/chemphys_theory.rst

 When this definition is applied to a partition function of an NVT ensemble of 3D particles, one gets the conventional internal energy.
 In the case of an NpT 3D gas, this definition leads to the enthalpy.
+We prefer to use a general name, `internal heat` instead of internal energy of enthalpy.
+The physical interpretation is in both cases the amount of thermal energy that can be extracted from the system by cooling it down to zero kelvin, and by keeping the other `natural variables` of the system constant.

 Heat capacity
 -------------

-The heat capacity per particle is the derivative of the internal energy towards the temperature:
+The heat capacity per particle is the derivative of the internal heat towards the temperature:

 .. math::